 Our Business & Human Rights Interest Group supports our lawyers in providing assistance to our commercial clients on the legal and reputational risks and opportunities they face in addressing human rights issues in their operations and supply chains.
-The Interest Group also offers practicespecific training sessions on business and human rights developments and a general overview for Business Services Managers.
-For more detail, please visit www.whitecase.com/law/practices/businesshuman-rights.
+The Interest Group also offers practice-specific training sessions on business and human rights developments and a general overview for Business Services Managers.
+For more detail, please visit www.whitecase.com/law/practices/business-human-rights.

 Our Global Pro Bono Practice remains the centerpiece of our Global Citizenship activities.
-In 2020, we delivered more than 146,500 pro bono hours to provide access to justice, promote the rule of law and serve organizations with social and environmental missions.
+In 2021, we delivered more than 113,000 pro bono hours to provide access to justice, promote the rule of law and serve organizations with social and environmental missions.

-Highlights in 2020 included:
+Highlights in 2021 included:

-- Since 2016, we have reviewed all 202 Voluntary National Reviews submitted to date by UN Member States reporting progress on the Sustainable Development Goals for The Global Alliance for Reporting on Peaceful, Just and Inclusive Societies to determine the extent to which countries are reporting on SDG 16 (Peace, Justice and Institutions) and its related indicators.
-Our analysis is helping the UN support countries as they report and enhance internal planning and data collection. - With the Cyrus R. Vance Center for International Justice, we achieved a victory for the human rights of detained youth in a Latin American state with far-reaching implications across the region.
-The case involves a prison fire in in which five detained youths died.
-For years, the victims' families sought justice without success.
-On behalf of the victims, we achieved successful outcomes before the Inter-American Commission on Human Rights and the Inter-American Court on Human Rights.
-The Court reached a very positive final judgment in the case which confirmed the state's liability, and ordered the state to advance local investigations to determine responsibility, implement a protocol for fire safety in youth detention centers nation-wide, and provide compensation to the victims' families.
+- Since 2016, we have reviewed over 240

+Voluntary National Reviews submitted to date

+by UN Member States reporting progress on

+the Sustainable Development Goals for The

+Global Alliance for Reporting on Peaceful, Just

+and Inclusive Societies to determine the extent

+to which countries are reporting on SDG 16

+(Peace, Justice and Institutions) and its related

+indicators.
+Our analysis is helping the UN

+support countries as they report and enhance

+internal planning and data collection.

+- In an award-winning collaboration with five other law firms and two NGOs-and in a program now entirely virtual through videoconferencing and entering into its third year-our lawyers continued to provide legal assistance to refugees and asylum-seekers in Lesvos and Samos, Greece by preparing them for their application process and in the event